pyexcel-webwares/django-excel/doc/source/index.rst

     git clone https://github.com/chfw/django-excel.git

-The test application is written according to Step 1, Step 2 and Step3 of django tutorial version 1.7.1.
+The test application is written according to `Part 1 <https://docs.djangoproject.com/en/1.7/intro/tutorial01/>`_, `Part 2 <https://docs.djangoproject.com/en/1.7/intro/tutorial02/>`_ and `Part 3 <https://docs.djangoproject.com/en/1.7/intro/tutorial03/>`_ of django tutorial version 1.7.1.
 If you should wonder how the test application was written, please visit django documentation and come back.

 Once you have the code, please change to django-excel directory and then install all dependencies::